sshcomsec/privx-terraform/README.md

    ```

 In the final step, please obtain a [license code](https://info.ssh.com/privx-free-access-management-software) to activate your environment.

+## Configuration steps for PrivX Carrier and PrivX Web Proxy

+#### To activate a PrivX license with the online method:
+1. Access the PrivX GUI and navigate to the Settings→License page.
+2. Under the License code section, enter your license code, and click Update License.

+PrivX automatically installs your license, which enables PrivX functionality according to your license subscription.

+#### Create a Carrier and Web-Proxy configuration.
+1. In the PrivX GUI navigate to Settings→Deployment→Deploy PrivX web-access gateways.
+1. To create the configurations, click Add Web-Access Gateway.
+Provide at least the Name and Proxy Address for the configuration.
+1. Download the configurations (required later for setting up Carriers and Web Proxies).
+To do this, click  next to your configuration, then click Download Carrier Config and Download Proxy Config.

+#### Configure PrivX Carrier
+1. Copy your Carrier-configuration file to your Carrier machine, to the following path:

+   `/opt/privx/etc/carrier-config.toml`
+1. To finalize setup and register the Carrier with PrivX, run:

+   `/opt/privx/scripts/carrier-postinstall.sh`

+#### Configure PrivX WebProxy
+1. Copy the Web-Proxy configuration file to the machine, to the following location:

+   `/opt/privx/etc/web-proxy-config.toml`
+1. To finalize setup and register the Web Proxy with PrivX, run:

+   ` /opt/privx/scripts/web-proxy-postinstall.sh`

 ## Next Steps
 * [Getting Started with PrivX](https://privx.docs.ssh.com/docs)